 Materials & Methods: The Pennsylvania Urologic Regional Collaborative is a physician-led quality improvement collaborative comprised of 11 urology practices across Pennsylvania and New Jersey.
 We analyzed 857 first-time MRI fusion biopsy procedures performed at 5 practices between January 2015 and June 2019.
 Analysis was restricted to practices with a minimum of 30 biopsies.
-Chi-square and multilevel logistic regression analyzed the association between patient characteristics and csPCa detection (defined as Gleason $\geq$ 4+3 tumor) and the variability in odds of csPCa detection by practice.
+Chi-square and multilevel logistic regression analyzed the association between patient characteristics and csPCa detection (defined as Gleason ≥ 4+3 tumor) and the variability in odds of csPCa detection by practice.

-Results: Detection rates for csPCa ranged from 14% to 28% across practices (p = Results: Detection rates for GF Ca targed from 14 % to 25% across practices (p = 0.02); (Table 1).
+Results: Detection rates for csPCa ranged from 14% to 28% across practices (p = 0.02); (Table 1).
 Patient age, family history, race, digital rectal examination findings, prostate specific antigen, prostate volume and Prostate Imaging-Reporting and Data System (PI-RADS) score varied significantly by practice and were all, except family history and race, significantly associated with csPCa (Table 2).
-PI-RADS score of $\geq 4$ was associated with increased likelihood of detecting csPCa (OR 2.67, 95% CI 1.48, 4.83, p = 0.01).
-After controlling for patient characteristics, the odds of csPCa detection did net unregiming for the processing of the processing detection did not vary significantly by practice (intercept variance = 0.042, p = 0.26).
+PI-RADS score of ≥ 4 was associated with increased likelihood of detecting csPCa (OR 2.67, 95% CI 1.48, 4.83, p = 0.01).
+After controlling for patient characteristics, the odds of csPCa detection did not provide the provided that the controlling for patient characteristics, the odds of csPCa detection did not provided the controlling for patient characteristics, the odds of csPCa detection did not provided the controlling for patient characteristics, and the controlling for patient characteristics, the odds of csPCa detection did not provided the controlling for patient characteristics, and the controlling for patient characteristics, and the controlling for patient characteristics, and the controlling for patient characteristics. detection did not vary significantly by practice (intercept variance = 0.042, p = 0.26).